List of laws and reports on LGBT rights in the Republic of Ireland: National LGBTI+ Inclusion Strategy 2019

 Following the Youth Strategy, a National Strategy was developed and launched for 2019 – 2021.
-As part of its vision, four thematic pillars were developed where LGBTI+ people are visible and included, treated equally, healthy, safe and supported.
+As part of its vision, four thematic pillars were developed in which LGBTI+ people are visible and included, treated equally, healthy, safe, and supported.
 The strategy covers a wide range of government departments and agencies.
-A committee made up of government departments, agencies, NGOs and LGBTI+ representative organisations will oversee the implementation of the strategy.
+A committee comprising government departments, agencies, NGOs, and LGBTI+ representative organisations will oversee the implementation of the strategy.